GuilhermeRossato/remote-function-call/README.md

 ` 0x00000016 0x00000001 0x00000000 0x65 `

-The buffer size is just the amount of bytes the packet has, including its 4 bytes, the parameter types are 1 for int, 2 for chars (as of now), parameter count is the number of parameter types included in the variable content data (if this values has '2' and the type is int, then there should be 8 bytes describing 2 integers following it).
+The buffer size is just the amount of bytes the packet has, including its 4 bytes, the parameter types numbers are 1 for int, 2 for chars (as of now), parameter count is the number of parameter types included in the variable content data (if this values has '2' and the type is int, then there should be 8 bytes describing 2 integers following it).

 Sending this binary data through the connection should give you a result code, which is the return value of the function.
 If it fails it will return 0.
 Note that your function can also return 0 on its own to communicate an error.